WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 this section defines a CBOR representation that can be embedded into other CBOR, canonically serialized ({{canonical-cbor}}), and then signed.

-The CBOR representation of an exchange is the result of the following algorithm:
+The CBOR representation of an exchange `exchange` is the CBOR ({{!RFC7049}}) array with the following content:

-1. Let `exchange` be the exchange.
-This is expected to be the significant parts ({{significant-parts}}) of some other exchange.
-1. Return a CBOR ({{!RFC7049}}) array with the following content:
 1. The text string "request".
-   1. The array consisting of the following items:
-      1. The byte string ':method'.
+1. The map mapping:
-      1. The byte string containing the request's method.
+   * The byte string ':method' to the byte string containing `exchange`'s request's method.
-      1. The byte string ':url'.
-      1. The byte string containing the request's effective request URI.
+   * The byte string ':url' to the byte string containing `exchange`'s request's effective request URI.
 1. The text string "response".
-   1. The array consisting of the initial two items
-      1. The byte string ':status'.
+1. The map mapping:
-      1. The byte string containing the response's 3-digit status code.
+   * the byte string ':status' to the byte string containing `exchange`'s response's 3-digit status code, and

-      Followed by the appended items from, for each response header field in `exchange`, in order:

-      1. Append the header field's name as a byte string.
-      1. Append the header field's value as a byte string.
+   * for each response header field in `exchange`, the header field's name as a byte string to the header field's value as a byte string.
 1. The text string "payload".
-   1. The byte string containing the response's payload body (Section 3.3 of
+1. The byte string containing `exchange`'s response's payload body (Section 3.3 of {{!RFC7230}}).
-      {{!RFC7230}}).
 Note that the payload body is the message body with any transfer encodings removed.

 ### Example ### {#example-cbor-representation}